Awasthya/ENTNT_Assessment_Appointment_tracer/README.md

   npm start
 ```

+paste you MongoDb database URI on on config.env file and then you are reasdy to go I will automatically create all the require schema's. into you database.

 I completed this project in less than 72 hours.

 ### Feature can we implemented if given more time

+1. for better utilaization of project we can implement login/ and register feature's as well so that diffrent user can use that to track appointments.

+2. Also can create profile picture on each client.

 Feel free to explore and enjoy the Appointment Tracker!